guildai/guild.ai/pages/docs/intro.md

 Guild runs the train operation by executing the ``train`` module as a program---the operation is implemented entirely by that module.

+The operation run was captured as an *experiment*.
+We examine experiments next.

 ## Experiments

-Guild tracks each operation run as an isolated experiment using [run directories](term:run-dir).
-Files generated by a run are written to their associated run directory and can be accessed as normal files.
-Guild also saves operation metadata, process output, and process exit status for each run.
+Guild tracks each operation run as an isolated experiment that can be managed and used.
+Files generated by a run are written to their associated [run directory](term:run-dir) and can be accessed as normal files.
+Guild saves operation metadata, process output, and process exit status for each run.

 Guild provides extensive support for managing and using runs:

-- Show run information, including metadata, files, and output
+- View metadata, files, and output
 - List by operation, status, and label
 - Delete, restore, and purge
 - Export and import